|Nutrition Facts (per serving)|

-Heat the peanut oil in a pot.
+Heat the peanut oil in a pot over medium heat.
 Saute the minced garlic, sliced shallots and diced tomato just until softened.

 Add the sliced wood ear mushrooms to the pot and saute for a few minutes.

 Pour in the chicken broth and bring to the boil.

 Add the misua and greens.
 Season with fish sauce, black pepper, and oyster sauce.
 Let boil for two to three minutes or until the noodles and greens go limp.